 Selling Expenses.
 Selling expenses consist primarily of expenses associated with the development of new centers and hospitals, such as salaries and benefits for our business development personnel, marketing expenses and travel related expenses.
-Selling expenses decreased in absolute amount from 2013 to 2014 due to decreased advertising, reception, entertainment and conference expense.
 Selling expenses increased in absolute amount from 2014 to 2015 due to increased conference, office, and travel expenses for our network business.
-We expect our selling expenses to continue to increase in absolute amount in the future, in line with the expansion of our network and our hospital business and the growth in our total net revenues.
-Our selling expenses include share-based compensation, RMB2.3 million in 2013, RMB0.7 million and RMB0.8 million (US\$0.1 million) in 2015.
+Selling expenses decreased in absolute amount from 2015 to 2016 due to termination of cooperative centers.
+We expect our selling expenses to continue to decrease in absolute amount in the future, in line with the termination of cooperative centers.
+Our selling expenses include share-based compensation, RMB0.7 million in 2014, RMB0.8 million in 2015 and RMB0.8 million (US\$0.1 million) in 2016.

 General and Administrative Expenses.
 General and administrative expenses consist primarily of salaries and benefits for our finance, human resources and administrative personnel, fees and expenses of legal, accounting and other professional services, insurance expenses, travel related expenses, depreciation of equipment and facilities used for administrative purposes, and other expenses.
-Our general and administrative expenses also include share-based compensation expenses in 2013, 2014 and 2015 that amounted to RMB6.5 million, RMB6.6 million and RMB7.3 million (US\$1.1 million), respectively.
+Our general and administrative expenses also include share-based compensation expenses in 2014, 2015 and 2016 that amounted to RMB6.6 million, RMB7.3 million and RMB7.6 million (US\$1.1 million), respectively.
 See "-Share-based Compensation."
 Without taking into account the share-based compensation expenses, our general and administrative expenses have increased in absolute dollar terms as we have recruited additional general and administrative employees and have incurred additional costs related to the growth of our business.
 We expect such expenses to continue to increase in absolute dollar terms in the future, in line with the expansion of our network business and hospital business and the growth in our total net revenues.